atsvetkov/tsvetkov.io/content/post/practice-makes-perfect.md

 I only found this site two days ago, so there are already several puzzles to catch up, but this is a really fun way of practicing.
 Will definitely keep going and encourage you to check it out too.

-As Neil Gaiman said, *"you learn by finishing things"*, so just doing one small programming exercise (non work related!) a day will be of great help on your road to mastery.
+As Neil Gaiman said, *"you learn by finishing things"*, so just doing one small programming exercise (non work-related!) a day will be of great help on your road to mastery.